DINITCTL(8) Dinit - service management system DINITCTL(8)

 Stop all services (without restart) and terminate Dinit.
 If issued to the system instance of Dinit, this will also shut down the system.

 Remove a dependency between two services.
-The dependency-type must be one of regular, milestone or waits-for.
+The dependency-type must be one of need, milestone or waits-for.
 If the "to" service is not otherwise active it may be stopped as a result of removing the dependency.

 Persistently enable a waits-for dependency between two services.
 This is much like add-dep but it also starts the dependency if the dependent is started (without explicit activation, so the dependency will stop if the dependent stops), and it creates a symbolic link in the directory specified via the waits-for.d directive in the service description (there must be only one such directive) so that the dependency will survive between sessions.